Last updated: May 4, 2026

 Step 1: Form Your Business Entity

 Register an LLC with the Rhode Island Department of State for $150 at sos.ri.gov/divisions/business-services.
-Annual report: $50 (plus $2.50 online), due September 1 – November 1.
-Note the Rhode Island $400 minimum annual tax.
-Get a free EIN at irs.gov and open a dedicated business bank account.
+Annual report: $50 (+ $2.50 online), filed September 1-November 1.
+The $400 minimum annual tax applies to all LLCs and corporations via Form RI-1065.
+Get a free EIN from the IRS and open a dedicated business bank account before signing your first client contract.

-Step 2: Determine if You Need a Pesticide License
+Step 2: Determine Whether You Need a Pesticide License

-- No DEM license needed: Mowing, edging, pruning, mulching, irrigation installation, landscape design, planting (without pesticides)
+- No DEM license needed: Mowing, edging, pruning, mulching, raking, irrigation installation, landscape design, planting (without any pesticide application)

-- DEM Commercial Pesticide Applicator license required: Any application of herbicides (weed killers), insecticides, fungicides, fertilizers containing pesticides, or any regulated pesticide on a client’s property for compensation
+- DEM Commercial Pesticide Applicator license required: Any application of herbicides (broadleaf weed killers, pre-emergent), insecticides (grub treatments, perimeter spraying), fungicides, or any fertilizer that contains a regulated pesticide component — even “weed and feed” products — on a client’s property for compensation

-Rhode Island DEM requires completion of a 12-hour core pesticide training course as a prerequisite to the license exam.
-The training covers:
+Rhode Island DEM requires completion of a 12-hour pesticide core training course before you can sit for the license exam.
+The course covers:

 - Pesticide safety and personal protective equipment